awsdocs/aws-freertos-docs/doc_source/gg-demo.md

 # Greengrass Discovery Demo Application<a name="gg-demo"></a>

-Before you run the FreeRTOS Greengrass discovery demo, you must create a Greengrass group and then add a Greengrass core\.
+Before you run the FreeRTOS Greengrass Discovery demo, you must create a Greengrass group and then add a Greengrass core\.
 For more information, see [Getting Started with AWS Greengrass](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html)\.

 After you have a core running the Greengrass software, create an AWS IoT thing, certificate, and policy for your Amazon FreeRTOS device\.
 For more information, see [Registering Your MCU Board with AWS IoT](freertos-prereqs.md#get-started-freertos-thing)\.